Graph similarity drives zeolite diffusionless transformations and intergrowth

-Not all observed transformations between graph isomorphic pairs in Tab. \ref{tab:isomorphs} occur in the context of condensation of layered precursors, however.
-The conversion between GME and AFI is an example of an isochemical phase transformation with breaking and reforming of T-O bonds.
-Alberti \textit{et al.} studied this reconstructive phase transformation under the increase of temperature and identified the existence of an intermediate, ``transient'' phase with three-connected T atoms \cite{Alberti2017}.
-Dusselier et al. later explained this mechanism using powder X-ray diffraction (XRD) pattern measurements, verifying a number of 18 T-O bonds breaking under compression of the \textit{gme} cage \cite{Dusselier2017}.
-Using the graph isomorphism criterion and its equivalence between nodes, we explain this same phase transformation by proposing a kinetic criterion derived from the node and edge equivalences.
-Even though the kinetic process involves bond breaks, the net number of bonds formed per unit cell is zero.
-This symmetry allows for smaller barriers for these zeolite interconversions to happen.
-We can visualize such phase transition between both structures by interpolating the equivalent atomic positions from each crystal.
-Fig. \ref{fig:gme-afi} depicts the evolution of the GME-AFI transformation, compatible with both the three-connected intermediate and cage compression mechanisms \cite{Alberti2017,Dusselier2017}.
-Similar mechanism of reconstructive phase transition have been proposed for the pair ABW-BCT \cite{Ceriani2004}.
-The ABW zeolite has an \textit{abw} cage, whose bonds could be broken to form the more compact \textit{lau} cage in the BCT framework while keeping the graph isomorphism, also increasing the framework density in the process.
-Even though both zeolites have been synthesized with different compositions, this analysis suggests the topology of the tectosilicate BCT is accessible for the synthetic lithium zeolite ABW, just like the AFI zeolite can be formed from the GME framework.
+The relationship between graph isomorphism and interzeolite conversions is illustrated with the isochemical phase transition between GME and AFI.
+Alberti \textit{et al.} studied this reconstructive phase transformation upon heating and identified the existence of an intermediate, ``transient'' phase with three-connected T atoms \cite{Alberti2017}.
+Dusselier \textit{et al}. later explained this effect using powder X-ray diffraction (XRD) pattern measurements\cite{Dusselier2017}.
+They proposed a mechanism of 18 T-O bonds breaking under compression of the \textit{gme} cage \cite{Dusselier2017}.
+Using the graph isomorphism criterion, this transition is explained through node and edge equivalences.
+Although the kinetic process involves bond breaking, the net number of bonds formed per unit cell is zero.
+Such a mechanism between the structures can be visualized by interpolating the equivalent atomic positions of each crystal.
+Supp.
+Fig. 2 depicts the evolution of the GME-AFI transformation, compatible with both the three-connected intermediate and cage compression mechanisms \cite{Alberti2017,Dusselier2017}.

-Finally, some pairs related by the graph isomorphism criterion appear as competing phases in the synthesis of zeolites.
-Seed-assisted synthesis of zeolite MER from PHI seeds \cite{Nagase2009,Worathanakul2011,Nagase2006} or experimental similarities in the synthesis conditions \cite{VanTendeloo2015,Inoue2006,Inoue2007,Oleksiak2016} were already reported, even though they do not share the same CBUs \cite{Armbruster2001}.
-Likewise, the discovery of the RSN topology was also associated to the synthetic process of the VSV zeolite \cite{Rohrig1995}.

-To the best of our knowledge, some of the pairs in Tab. \ref{tab:isomorphs} have not been jointly reported in experimental results.
-However, some share synthetic and topological commonalities, not only such as the aforementioned pair AFR-SFO \cite{Guo2018,Morris2004,Liu2012,Liang2016}, but also in the case of AWO-UEI \cite{Josien2001,Parise1985}, SBN-THO \cite{Ilyushin2012, Bu1998}, and ACO-GIS \cite{Baur2002}.
-Other graph isomorphic pairs have not been analyzed in the literature before, partly because the realized materials have quite different compositions.
-The reduced practical interest in some of these zeolite topologies may also have occluded the simultaneous apparition of both phases in experimental investigations, or the possibility of the direct interconversion.